RicardoMarquina1989/GrayNickelButterfly/docs/User_guide.md

 ```

 #### Options:
-- `--address, -a`: Show information for a specific position by its address.
+- `--show_position, -p`: Show information for a specific position by its address.

-- `--all, -A`: Show information for all positions.
+- `--show_positions, -P`: Show information for all positions.

 #### Optional
 - `-v, --verbose`: Enable verbose mode for detailed output.